EhsanMoallaee/divar-clone-expressjs/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+To run this project, you will need to add the following environment variables to your .env file.
+(Kavenegar is an Iranian sms service provider)

 `PORT`